Quebec-class submarine: Description

 Quebec-class submarines were fitted with two regular diesel engines and a third, closed-cycle diesel engine, which used liquid oxygen to provide air-independent propulsion while the submarine was submerged.

 The Quebec class had a streamlined conning tower with a fixed snorkel housing at the rear end.
 They were armed with four torpedo tubes in the bow, for which no reloads were carried, and earlier boats also had a twin 25 mm anti-aircraft gun faired into the forward end of the tower, making them some of the last submarines to be constructed with deck guns.

 The Quebec-class was plagued with problems caused by liquid oxygen evaporation.
 Their endurance was limited to 14 days due to continuous evaporation of the oxygen and lack of a re-liquefaction system, and the propulsion system led to several serious incidents.
 In 1957 two submarines were lost due to accidents caused by the oxygen system.
 M-256 suffered a fire off Tallinn in the Baltic, which led to the loss of 35 men, while M-351 sank in the Black Sea with no casualties.
 Other incidents caused oxygen-fueled flames to burst out from the boats, which led to their crews to nickname them zazhigalka ("lighters") or Zippos after the well-known cigarette lighter.

 Service

 Thirty units were built between 1952 and 1957 of the 100 planned before the project was abandoned and the Soviet Union developed nuclear-powered boats.
 The last ones were retired in the 1970s.

-A unit, M-261 is on display in Krasnodar in Russia and another, M-296 re-christened as M-305 in Odessa, Ukraine.
+A unit, M-261 is on display in Krasnodar in Russia and another, M-296 re-christened as M-305 in Odesa, Ukraine.